ValiSum/music-podcasts/README.md

 ### Final changes

 Design and implementation of the error handling view.
 Restructuring of some directories and components.
 Final adjustments to component design.

+### Add testing

+Added some unit tests using [Vitest](https://vitest.dev/) together with [Testing Library](https://testing-library.com/) and [msw](https://mswjs.io/) to be able to capture and mock requests.
+There has also been some changes in the code structure to facilitate the integration of the tests.